intershop/helm-charts/charts/iom/README.rst

 Random JWT-secret provided
 ==========================

 On default a secret for JWT is created automatically, containing a random value.
-This secret is configured to also persist the deletion of the Helm release.

 It's still possible to define custom values, by using the parameters *oms.jwtSecret* and *oms.jwtSecretKeyRef*.